nestjs-discord/utility-bot/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/nestjs-discord/utility-bot/badge/main)](https://www.codefactor.io/repository/github/nestjs-discord/utility-bot/overview/main)
 [![Go Report Card](https://goreportcard.com/badge/github.com/nestjs-discord/utility-bot)](https://goreportcard.com/report/github.com/nestjs-discord/utility-bot)

-A Discord bot designed to streamline the support process on the official NestJS Discord server.
+A Discord bot
+designed to streamline the support process on [the official NestJS Discord server](https://discord.gg/nestjs).

-As people who usually answer questions on [the official NestJS Discord server](https://discord.gg/nestjs), we've experienced that sometimes users ask questions that have already been answered many times before.

-There are some common cases, like when they post a new support request, they don't provide a [minimal reproduction code](https://minimum-reproduction.wtf/), or sometimes they don't even share their code, and even if they do, they don't know how to put them in [code blocks](https://gist.github.com/matthewzring/9f7bbfd102003963f9be7dbcf7d40e51#code-blocks) properly.

-So we devised the idea of having a [Discord bot](https://discord.com/developers/docs/intro#bots-and-apps) with predefined and well-written Markdown content as [slash commands](https://discord.com/developers/docs/interactions/application-commands) to reply to users instead of repeatedly writing and explaining.
+We've developed this bot to improve your interaction with other users.
+With pre-written, perfectly formatted Markdown content delivered through slick slash commands, you can respond to everyday situations quickly.
+No more tedious explanations, no more typing out the same thing over and over again.

-## Discord commands overview
+## Commands

 | Command                        | Description                                                                    | Who can execute it?    |
 |--------------------------------|--------------------------------------------------------------------------------|------------------------|